Force over Distance: Chapter 15

 “Sixteen minutes, fifty eight—”

-Young shut his eyes against the awful flare of blue-white light.
+Young shut his eyes against a flare of blue-white light.

 Loop 2, 0 minutes: